 5. Set rules and consequences: Depending upon the age of your child, set rules for your child to follow and the consequences for breaking the rules.
 The rules should be reasonable and the consequences should be enforceable.
 Explain both clearly to your child.
 Keep in mind that your argumentative child will try to enter into an argument after he breaks a rule and fears facing the consequences.
 During such situations, do not negotiate.
 Warn your child that if he doesn't stop arguing, you may be forced to increase the consequences.

 Every child likes to have his way.
-While this desire is partly a result of natural human trait, a part of it stems from the urge to have the same power that adults enjoy.
-In case of a child, arguing is a way of trying to wrest power from adults, usually his parents.
+While this desire is partly a result of natural human traits, a part of it stems from the urge to have the same power that adults enjoy.
+In the case of a child, arguing is a way of trying to wrest power from adults, usually his parents.
 Therefore, parents should remember that instead of trying to enter into a power struggle with their little one, they should exert their authority and make their child follow the rules set.

 Sometimes, it is better to allow your child to argue.
 For, it will: